vAndrewKarma/Typescript-Express-StarterKit/README.md

 This starter kit provides a boilerplate for developing Express applications using Typescript.
 It includes essential dependencies and configuration to kickstart your development process.

+## TODO
+- [X] Set up the basic app, with all it's features listed below
+- [X] Set up Github Workflow
+- [X] Add docker workflow to the project
+- [ ] Implement Kubernetes
+- [ ] Optimize the performance and make the app scalable
+- [X] Investigate and fix any known issues or bugs
+- [ ] Consider adding additional features or integrations to enhance the functionality

+Feel free to contribute to any of the above items or suggest your own improvements.
+We appreciate any contributions to make this starter kit even better!

 ## Features

 - **Express**: A fast, unopinionated web framework for Node.js.